GoogleChromeLabs/sw-precache/README.md

 #### logger [function]

-Specifies a callback function for logging which resources are being precched and a precache size.
+Specifies a callback function for logging which resources are being precached and a precache size.
 Use `function() {}` if you'd prefer that nothing is logged.
 Within a `gulp` script, it's recommended that you use [`gulp-util`](https://github.com/gulpjs/gulp-util) and pass in `gutil.log`.